neoforged/Documentation/docs/networking/streamcodecs.md

 Stream codecs have two generics: `B` representing the buffer and `V` representing the object value. `B` is generally one of three types: `ByteBuf`, `FriendlyByteBuf`, `RegistryFriendlyByteBuf`, each extending one another. `FriendlyByteBuf` adds Minecraft-specific read and write methods while `RegistryFriendlyByteBuf` provides access to the list of registries and its objects.

 When constructing a stream codec, `B` should be the least-specific buffer type.
-For example, a `ResourceLocation` is sent as a string.
-As strings are supported by a regular `ByteBuf`, its type should be `StreamCodec<ByteBuf, ResourceLocation>`. `FriendlyByteBuf` contains methods for writing a `ChunkPos`, so its type should be `StreamCodec<FriendlyByteBuf, ChunkPos>`.
+For example, a `Identifier` is sent as a string.
+As strings are supported by a regular `ByteBuf`, its type should be `StreamCodec<ByteBuf, Identifier>`. `FriendlyByteBuf` contains methods for writing a `ChunkPos`, so its type should be `StreamCodec<FriendlyByteBuf, ChunkPos>`.
 An `Item` needs access to the registry, so its type should be `StreamCodec<RegistryFriendlyByteBuf, Item>`.

 Most methods that take in a stream codec look for `? super B` for the buffer type, meaning that all three of the above examples can be used if the buffer type is a `RegistryFriendlyByteBuf`.